 NADOI opposes mandatory spay/neuter (MSN) legislation.
 The stated intent of such legislation is to reduce the number of dogs in shelters and euthanized.
 However, the volume of animals in shelters and euthanized has been dropping for decades.
 MSN has not proven effective in places where it has been tried.

 Spaying and castrating are surgical procedures with risks and drawbacks.
 The decision to sterilize a dog should rest with the owner in consultation with his/her veterinarian.
 Education, dog training, the availability of low-cost spay/neuter clinics, and enforcement of leash laws are the most effective ways to reduce shelter populations.

-Regarding instructor licensing in New York State
+Regarding dog obedience instructor licensing

 The Board of Directors stands firm with our original mission from our founding in 1965 which is to certify dog obedience instructors of the highest caliber, to provide continuing education and learning resources to those instructors, and to promote humane, effective training methods and competent instruction.

-We will impress on the sponsors that in our many years of experience, it has been shown that dog obedience instructing is an art as much as science.
+We will impress on bill sponsors that in our many years of experience, it has been shown that dog obedience instructing is an art as much as science.
 The skilled instructor must be able to make judgments and adjustments based on the needs of each individual student/dog team.
 NADOI fully understands that the humaneness of equipment and training methods is dependent upon the skill and knowledge of individual trainers.
 Therefore, NADOI is strongly opposed to cruel or unnecessarily harsh training methods and persons using such methods should be addressed with existing animal abuse legislation.